Samfundet/Samfundet/docs/cancancan.md

 ## Tips n trix
-### Where is CanCanCan being used to verify permissions in views?
+### Where is Can^3 being used to verify permissions in views or controllers?
 #### Find all places where can? is being used
 `grep -r 'can?[\(| ]:[a-z]*, [A-Z][A-Za-z]*[\)]*' app`